Dardena7/rails-boiler-plate/README.md

 # README

-Rails boiler plate api for an shop application.
+Rails API boiler plate for a shop application.
 Using Mobility for translations and auth0 for authentication.

 ## Auth0 initialization